-3. Clinical Question Resource Activity
+3. Clinical Question Resource Activity (CQRA)

-- During the first six sessions, student should formulate a self-directed clinical question based on each sessions' experiences.
-The purpose of this question is to give the students an opportunity to determine what their own educational needs are and to reinforce the choice of appropriate resources from the literature. - The question, answer and the resource used to answer it will be submitted in each student's LiveText Portfolio.
-Once it has been submitted, the students will also receive medical informatics feedback on the choice of the resource used to answer the question from their personal librarian. - The content of the question should be based on some aspect of patient care or practice management that the student feels the need to learn more about.
+- During the first three sessions, student should formulate a self-directed clinical question based on each sessions' experiences.
+The purpose of this question is to give the students an opportunity to determine what their own educational needs are and to reinforce the choice of appropriate resources from the literature. - Each student should discuss the choice for their clinical question with their preceptor before leaving clinic that day and bring the answer back to the preceptor at the next COP session (or electronically) to allow for appropriate feedback.
+The question, answer, and the resource used to answer it will be submitted in an electronic portfolio provided to each student on LiveText.com.
+Once it has been submitted, the students will also receive medical informatics feedback on the choice of the resource used to answer the question from their personal librarian. - The content of the question should be based on some aspect of patient care or practice management that the student feels they need to learn more about.
 It is an opportunity for them to determine their own learning needs.
-It can be as in-depth as the student chooses; however, the expectation is that these questions could be answered with a few sentences or a short paragraph. - Each Clinical Question Resource activity should be submitted to LiveText within two (2) weeks of each COP session. - ➤ Preceptor action: Each student should discuss their clinical question with their preceptor before leaving clinic that day and bring the answer back to the preceptor at the next COP session to allow for appropriate feedback.
+It can be as in-depth as the student chooses; however, the expectation is that these questions could be answered with a few sentences or a short paragraph. - Students must complete one (1) CQRA at each of the four (4) sessions.
+Each Clinical Question Resource activity must be submitted to LiveText within two (2) weeks of each COP session (or 14 calendar days).
+The due date is based on the date of the COP session.
+Submission after this date will be considered late. - ➤ Preceptor action: Each student should define their clinical question with their preceptor before leaving clinic that day and bring the answer back to the preceptor at the next COP session to allow for appropriate feedback.